musictheory/NilScript/README.md

 Returns an array of all subclasses of the specified `cls`.

 **oj.isObject(object)**
-Returns true if `object` is an oj instance or Class, false otherwise.
+Returns true if `object` is an NilScript instance or Class, false otherwise.

 **oj.sel_isEqual(aSelector, bSelector)**
 Returns true if two selectors are equal to each other.